IshanRayC/VITalWatch/README.md

 # Vital Clinical Hub

-## Your role
+## My role

-You are a senior frontend engineer and product designer.
+I am a frontend engineer and product designer.
 Build the **complete, production-quality frontend** for **VITalWatch** — a real-time Clinical Trial Management System (CTMS) with an integrated Pharmacovigilance (PV) module, built for the All India Institute of Ayurveda (AIIA), which also hosts India's National Pharmacovigilance Coordination Centre (NPvCC).